Stefan0712/Stefan0712/README.md

 🚀 **Projects that I work on now**:
+- [Acta](https://github.com/Stefan0712/acta) - Collaborate easily on shared lists, make decisions with simple polls, and share useful notes with friends or family, or manage your own private offline-only lists.
 - [Fitness Tracker App](https://github.com/Stefan0712/fitness-app) - A full-featured app for tracking workouts, other activities, and other goals such as calories, food, water, weight, etc.
 - [Fitness API](https://github.com/Stefan0712/fitness-api) - An API meants to allow users to create and/or find exercises and workouts either curated by me or created by others.
 It will be used by my fitness app to allow users find new exercises.
-- [Fitness API Portal](https://github.com/Stefan0712/api-portal) - The Front-end for the Fitness API.
-A simple interface for finding and managing workouts and exercises.
 - [Get It Done](https://github.com/Stefan0712/get-it-done) - A simple Pomodoro timer with a basic task tracker for maximum productivity.
 Why spend a lot of time creating the tasks instead of spending that time doing them?
 - [Event Management App](https://github.com/Stefan0712/event-management-app) - This app is targeted towards people that want to easily create any kind of event, be it a movie night or a big party, with authorization, authentication, and full CRUD. (this repo is only the frontend, the backend is in another repo)
 - [YelpCamp](https://github.com/Stefan0712/YelpCamp) - A Yelp clone made to learn ExpressJs, EJS, MongoDb, Passport, Mapbox, Coudinary, Bootstrap, etc.